jamesNicholasRyan/Battleships/README.md

     }
     // ...
 ```
 To utilise the logic in step 4, I created a function called **directionFinder**.
-This function will calculate the direction the computer is currently attacking in relation to the *home cell* (The home cell is the saved durng step 2 - being the first cell *HIT*).
-This direction is saved in a variable called **XorY** - 0 being UPWARDS, 1 being RIGHT, 2 being DOWNWARDS and 3 being LEFT.
-With this information, the computer can add the next cell along in the chain of *HITS*.
+This function will calculate the direction the computer is currently attacking in relation to the *home cell* (The home cell is saved durng step 2 - being the first cell *HIT*).
+This direction is saved in a variable called **xOrY** - 0 being UPWARDS, 1 being RIGHT, 2 being DOWNWARDS and 3 being LEFT.
+With this information, the computer can add the next cell in a chain of *HITS*.

 ```js
 function directionFinder() {